 Unfortunately the only constant in this condition is the chronic pain, changing its intensity, either more or less, with each new cycle.
-But it is always there…
+But the pain is always there!

 You see when experiencing a non flaring cycle, which can last sometimes for several weeks to months, you can be tricked into thinking that maybe, just maybe your turn for physical healing is nearing!